microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtDefaultManagedAppProtection.md

 ### -CustomSettings
-A set of string key and string value pairs to be sent to the affected users, unalterned by this service To construct, see NOTES section for CUSTOMSETTINGS properties and create a hash table.
+A set of string key and string value pairs to be sent to the affected users, unalterned by this service To construct, please use Get-Help -Online and see NOTES section for CUSTOMSETTINGS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphKeyValuePair[]